mroam/learnOpenGL/README.md

 To Do
 --------
-* Draw multiple triangle or 3D polyhedra, in our working(!) triangle.
-(From learnopengl.com, uses CMake to build Xcode project with glad and glfw.)
+* Give different colors to the multiple triangles in our working(!) sample "learnopengl-for-cmake".

 * Study quaternions.